Multisystem Inflammatory Syndrome in Children (MIS-C)

 2. MIS-C is serious, but very treatable.
 Thankfully, MIS-C is similar to Kawasaki Disease – which is well-researched – and existing treatments are proving very effective.
 Our team at Phoenix Children’s is working closely with healthcare professionals from all over the world to share information and collaborate on the diagnosis and treatment of MIS-C. In nearly all instances, kids who receive appropriate care are making a full recovery from MIS-C.

-3. Parents should not delay care.
+3. Do not delay care.
 If parents suspect their child might have MIS-C, a visit to their pediatrician or emergency department should not be delayed.
 Phoenix Children’s is adhering to all guidelines from local and national health authorities and taking extra precautions to provide the safest, cleanest environment possible.
 Fear of catching the virus should not stop parents from seeking care.

 Symptoms to watch for include: